jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Last Time Drug Use: Getting, Using, Or Recovering

  ```s1b```

 **Description/Question:** [...
 You spent a lot of time either getting alcohol or other drugs, using alcohol or other drugs, or recovering from the effects of alcohol or other drugs (feeling sick)? ] When was the last time you…